The Best Cafes in Prahran for a Tasty Brunch

 Journeyman

-This contemporary cafe in Prahran has a buzzy vibe and cool industrial fit-out, and is home to expertly crafted coffee and innovative brunch fare.
-Say hello to Journeyman, with its beautifully exposed rafter beams and Dukes beans a brewin' tempting you within.
-Chorizo baked eggs with a green olive ragu and chilli scrambled eggs, Belgian waffles with a blueberry compote, a delightful candied bacon and avocado toast, and Persian feta and potato croquettes with poached eggs, corn salsa, crispy kale and chermoula line the ludicrously elevated menu and you'll be hard-pressed to choose just one dish for yourself.
+This contemporary cafe in Prahran hums with energy, its industrial fit-out of exposed rafter beams setting the scene for expertly crafted coffee and inventive brunch fare.
+Duke’s beans fuel Journeyman, their rich aroma spilling out to lure you inside.
+On the menu, chorizo baked eggs with green olive ragu, chilli scrambled eggs, Belgian waffles with blueberry compote, candied bacon and avocado toast, and Persian feta and potato croquettes with poached eggs, corn salsa, crispy kale, and chermoula make choosing just one dish a challenge.

 169 Chapel Street, Windsor